saxulum-legacy/saxulum-http-client-interface/README.md

 ## Implement

-To implement this interface, you need a existing http client and write and adapter for it, or write your own.
+To implement this interface, you need a existing http client and write an adapter for it or use an existing one.

 ``` {.php}
 <?php